SimpleArt/prettyformatter/README.md

 # prettyformatter

-Pretty formatter enables pretty formatting using hanging indents, dataclasses, ellipses, and simple customizability by registering formatters.
+Pretty formatter enables pretty formatting using aligned and hanging indents for JSON, dataclasses, named tuples, and any custom formatted object such as Numpy arrays.

 For the full documentation, see [here](https://simpleart.github.io/prettyformatter/).